 We also have a very strong network of collaborators and fabricators, who we utilise for a project on a case by case basis.

 Since 1999, Science Alive has exported over $8 million of exhibits to Science Centres throughout the world.

 Science Alive has produced interactive exhibits for Te Papa (New Zealand), Al Khobar (Saudi Arabia), Exploratorium (USA), Tech Dome (Malaysia), Science Centre Singapore, and many more Museums, Science Centres and Organisations.

-Science Alive is currently rebuilding the programmes for our new Science Centre.
+Science Alive is currently in a redevelopment phase, looking at new strategies and projects.
 We have previously run a wide range of science and technology programmes.